 Qualified students, usually in their junior or senior year, may receive credit from cooperating departments for an approved program that provides an opportunity to apply and expand knowledge under expert supervision for an on-campus or off-campus position.
 These internships should provide a structured learning experience and must be approved in advance by the department and evaluated by a William & Mary faculty member.

-- Students undertaking internships that will take them away for a semester or year should notify the Office of the Dean of Students before beginning the internship.
+If your internship will take you away from your regular academic work for a semester or more, notify the Office of the Dean of Students before beginning the internship.